-A crisp seemed too predictable, I just did a paleo strawberry galette, a crostata is basically the Italian version of a galette, cobbler was way too unoriginal, especially with peaches so, a peach and blueberry buckle sounded cool.
+I wanted to make a baked item with them (not these peach popsicles even though they’re easy and deliciously creamy), a crisp seemed too predictable, I just did a paleo strawberry galette, a crostata is basically the Italian version of a galette, cobbler was way too unoriginal, especially with peaches so, a peach and blueberry buckle sounded cool.

 The thing is, I kinda hate the name.